Go back

 French cuisine has long been celebrated as one of the most refined and influential culinary traditions in the world.
 With its emphasis on precision, artistry, and respect for ingredients, it has shaped the way professional chefs and home cooks alike approach food.
-From Michelin-starred kitchens in Paris to culinary schools across the globe, French cooking techniques remain the gold standard for mastering the art of cuisine.
+From Michelin-starred kitchens in Paris to culinary schools across the globe, French cooking techniques and methods remain the gold standard, and the classical French cooking techniques chefs learn here still define professional kitchens worldwide.

 Knife Skills: Chopping, Dicing, and Mincing